restarian/bracket_print/doc/README.md

 ### Bracket print is an ECMA serialization and logging tool with colorful and plain text output for the terminal and browser consoles.

 **Author: Robert Steckroth, *Bust0ut* [<RobertSteckroth@gmail.com>](mailto:robertsteckroth@gmail.com)**
 **Licenses under: LGPL-v3**

 **Bonuses:**
+* Vast and deep unit tests on Windows 10 and Ubuntu 16
 * Cross platform for nodejs and browser with windows or linux.
 * Works with requirejs, amdefine, or without any dependencies with the same file.
 * Bracket Print can serialize massive ECMA scripts (like the browser *window* property), without hiccups.